ConduitIO/conduit-connector-postgres/README.md

 `Read`.
 If there is no record available at the moment `Read` is called, it blocks until a record is available or the connector receives a stop signal.

-If logical replication isn't available on the PostgreSQL instance, the connector can be configured to use long polling by adding `"cdcMode":"longPolling"` to the Source configuration.

 ### Logical Replication Configuration

 When the connector switches to CDC mode, it attempts to run the initial setup commands to create its logical replication